pixie-io/blog.px.dev/content/blog/ebpf-function-tracing/post.md

 # Uprobes

-One of the features that BPF allows you to access is uprobes; functions that allows you to intercept and provide userspace programs.
-The flow for a uprobe is essentially the same as any other BPF program, and summarized in the diagram below.
+One of the features that BPF allows you to access is uprobes.
+These are functions that allow you to intercept a userspace program by inserting a soft-interrupt debug trap instruction (_int3_ on an x86).
+If you are interested in details, checkout [this](https://eli.thegreenplace.net/2011/01/27/how-debuggers-work-part-2-breakpoints) blog post by Eli.
+The flow for an uprobe is essentially the same as any other BPF program, and summarized in the diagram below.
 The compiled and verified BPF programs is executed as part of a uprobe and the results can be written into a buffer.
 Let's see how uprobes actually function.

 ::: div image-l
 ![BPF for tracing (from Brendan Gregg)](./bpf-tracing.jpg)
 :::

+To dig into the details of deploying uprobes and capturing function arguments, we will be using [this](https://github.com/pixie-labs/pixie/blob/main/demos/simple-gotracing/app.go) simple demo application.
+The relevant parts of this Go program are shown below.
+It's a simple HTTP server that exposes a single _GET_ endpoint on _/e_, that computes the value of Euler's number (__e__).
+Since this uses an iterative approximation, it takes in a single query param, _iters_, specifying the number of iterations to run the approximation; the more iterations the more accurate the approximation, at the cost of compute cycles.
+It's not important to understand the math behind the function, just that we are interested in tracing the arguments of any invocation of _computeE_.

 ```go
 // computeE computes the approximation of e by running a fixed number of iterations.